 - In summary, the article offers some of the first evidence that service dogs can benefit children with ASD by mitigating the physiological effects (Cortisol Awakening Response) commonly observed in the children and potentially lead to improved psychological states for adults and caretakers.

-- But a trained autism service dog can be very helpful for the right child.
+- “First of all, all kids with autism are different from each other.
+There is no one solution, and there is no cure-all.
+For instance, some children are afraid of dogs.
+Other children have a sensory processing disorder so barking hurts their ears and they're afraid of dogs.
+But a trained autism service dog can be very helpful for the right child.
 Again, it's not a one-all solution.
-The dog has to be specially selected and specially trained, but yes, an autism service dog can be really helpful for a child with autism.
+The dog has to be specially selected and specially trained, but yes, an autism service dog can be really helpful for a child with autism. "